Shipping from the State of New York to Indiana

 New York is nicknamed the Empire State.
 The state tree is the Sugar Maple and the state flower is the Rose.
 And the state motto is Excelsior (“Ever Upward”).

-Shipping to the City of New York to Indiana
+Shipping to the State of New York to Indiana

 Indiana sits, as its motto claims, at “the crossroads of America.”
 It borders Lake Michigan and the state of Michigan to the north, Ohio to the east, Kentucky to the south, and Illinois to the west, making it an integral part of the American Midwest.